ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

    This allows you to edit a configuration file that sets up connections to the outside world, so you don't have to type as much all the time.

 #.
-Copy the lines from the below code block, you will modify them in your window per the next steps.
+Copy and paste the following configuration file code block into your terminal.
+Before you run it, you will modify the code in the next steps.

    .. code-block:: terminal